Skip to content

 When it comes to more broad assessments, a recent USA study across 52 emergency departments highlighted that Black and Hispanic children were less likely to undergo any diagnostic imaging compared to White children.
 (59) CT scans have been looked at more specifically in the context of head injury: whilst there were no ethnic differences in requesting CT scans for the highest risk patients, in those who were at intermediate or low risk, Black or Hispanic children were less likely to receive one.
 (60)

 In SCD, a condition almost exclusively affecting non-White people, patients may present with acutely painful crises.
 Instead of getting optimal analgesia, there is evidence that some might get labelled as drug seekers.
 All 40 participants in a UK-based focus group highlighted that patients with SCD had experienced stigmatisation as drug addicts.
-(61) Not only does this result in greater suffering, but because of perceived stigma (including racial stigma), it may result in disengagement with services and greater risk of life-threatening complications.
+(61) Not only does this result in greater suffering, but because of perceived stigma (including racial stigma), it may result in disengagement with services and a greater risk of life-threatening complications.

 Controversially, some studies have suggested that such differences may be a manifestation of racial discordance between physicians and patients.
 One USA study examining 1.8 million births found that when cared for by Black doctors, Black babies had improved mortality outcomes compared to White doctor-led care, with 257 fewer deaths per 100 000 babies.
 (65) No significant difference existed for White babies.
 This alone, at least within the regions in which the study was conducted, should signal alarm bells as to whether doctors are delivering appropriate care to those outside their own ethnic group.
 The underlying causes of this need to be looked at urgently.